What is Divorce Law?

 Equitable Distribution

 Most states are equitable distribution or common law property states.
 In these states, marital property is divided based on the needs of each spouse, which means it is not always a 50-50 split.
-For example, suppose one spouse has a more challenging time earning an income after the divorce.
-In that case, a family court judge might give them a larger share of the marital property.
+For example, if one spouse has more difficulty earning an income after the divorce, a family court judge might give them a larger share of the marital property.

-Spouses have an opportunity to work out the division of their property without court intervention.
-However, if they cannot reach an agreement, the court will determine the distribution.
+Spouses can work out the division of their property without court intervention.
+However, if they cannot agree, the court will determine the distribution.
 When making a final determination, a court will consider factors such as:

 - The duration of the marriage